 National mental health organisations will support local authorities that take on the challenge by:

-- Providing resources (for example published evidence, expert opinion and briefings) to help councils to take local action in support of the strategy.
+- Providing resources (for example published evidence, expert opinion and briefings) to help councils to take local action.

 - Offering networking opportunities and peer support for mental health champions, including an annual meeting and through use of electronic media.